Log viewer setup

 Alias /awstatsclasses "/usr/share/awstats/lib/" Alias /awstats-icon/ "/usr/share/awstats/icon/" Alias /awstatscss "/usr/share/doc/awstats/examples/css" ScriptAlias /statistics/ /var/www/cgi-bin.domain.tld/ Options ExecCGI -MultiViews +SymLinksIfOwnerMatch <Files "awstats.pl"> AuthType Basic AuthName "AWStats" require valid-user AuthUserFile /etc/apache2/awstats.passwd </Files>

 - The final stanza places the statistics behind a password (though only one password is needed to view the statistics of any of the sites).
-Add passwords for viewing the statistics with hte command
+Add passwords for viewing the statistics with the command

 root@desktop:~# htpasswd -c /etc/apache2/awstats.passwd user_name